Hakuaki136/chat-space/README.md

 ### Association

 - has_many :messages
-- has_many :members
+- has_many :users_groups
-- has_many :groups, through: :members
+- has_many :groups, through: :users_groups

 ---